vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 raised palm of the hand symbolizes vitality and natural growth.
 And although the Devadāruvana myth is all about life, growth and natural reproduction, depictions of this myth in which Śiva carries a vase are not known to us.
 28

-Another terracotta piece found in Ahicchatra may be considered in this connectioṇ It has been described by Agrawala and Banerjea as a panel depicting a Śiva Dakṣiṇām¯urti \(Plate 149\),29 an identification that is, however, untenable in our understanding of a Dakṣiṇām¯urti \(Bakker 2004c\).
+Another terracotta piece found in Ahicchatra may be considered in this connectioṇ It has been described by Agrawala and Banerjea as a panel depicting a Śiva Dakṣiṇāmūrti \(Plate 149\),29 an identification that is, however, untenable in our understanding of a Dakṣiṇāmūrti \(Bakker 2004c\).
 This panel shows 27 Photo courtesy National Museum New Delhi. [http://www.nationalmuseumindia.gov. ](http://www.nationalmuseumindia.gov.in/prodCollectionṣasp?pid=24&id=2&lk=dp2)

 [in/prodCollectionṣasp?pid=24&id=2&lk=dp2 ](http://www.nationalmuseumindia.gov.in/prodCollectionṣasp?pid=24&id=2&lk=dp2)\(accessed 17-5-2016\).